VS1245/HATE-DETECTOR-H2H/README.md

 # HATE-DETECTOR-H2H
 ## Description
-H2H (Hate 2 Health) is a hate detection system that takes tweets as inputs and predicts whether the tweet contains toxic, severe toxic, obscene, threat, insult, or identity hate content.
+H2H is a hate detection system that takes tweets as inputs and predicts whether the tweet contains toxic, severe toxic, obscene, threat, insult, or identity hate content.
 It aims to identify and flag harmful content on social media platforms to promote healthier online interactions.

 ## Installation
 To use H2H, follow these steps: